byu-cpe/ecen520_student/spi_download/spi_download.md

 | SCLK_FREQUENCY | 1_000_000 | ADXL SPI SCLK rate |
 | DISPLAY_RATE | 2 | How many times a second the accelerometer values should be updated on the seven segment display |

-Create a top-level circuit that includes the following:
+Include the following in your top-level design:
 * Instance your ADXL362 SPI controller and attach it to the top-level SPI pins on the Nexys4 board.
   * The accelerometer provides two interrupt pins (`ACL_INT[1]` and `ACL_INT[2]`) that you do not need to use for this assignment (do not hook up these pins).
-  * Turn on LED16_B when your ADXL362 SPI controller unit is busy.
+  * Turn on `LED16_B` when your ADXL362 SPI controller unit is busy.
   * Create a state machine that reads the X, Y, and Z accelerator values periodically and continuously write the values to the seven segment display (see below for details on now to display the values).
     * The `DISPLAY_RATE` parameter that indicates how many times a second these values should be updated.
 * Switches
   * The lower 8 switches should be used to specify the 8-bit address of the adxl362 register to read/write
   * The upper 8 switches should be used to specify the 8-bit data used for adxl362 register writes
+  * Use a register for the switches to synchronize the switches to the clock
+* LEDs
   * The 16 LEDs should follow the value of the switches to allow the user can easily verify that the address/data is properly set.
 * Buttons
   * The left button (BTNL) should be used to initiate a write operation to the accelerometer (where the address and data to write are specified by the switches)